ystia/yorc-a4c-plugin/README.md

-# Alien4Cloud Janus Plugin
+# Alien4Cloud Yorc Plugin

-Janus plugin allows users to deploy their application in an HPC environment.
+A4C Yorc plugin allows users to deploy their application in an HPC environment.
-This means that Janus will allocate nodes with Slurm, then deploy component (docker image, for example) on the allocated node.
+This means that Yorc will allocate nodes with Slurm, then deploy component (docker image, for example) on the allocated node.

 [Check Build Status](http://129.184.11.224/view/Janus%20A4C%20Plugin/)